Direct Counterfactual Communication with Single Photons

-In the case where information successfully transferred from Bob to Alice, no photon will pass through the transmission.
-That is, the counterfactual property is preserved in the case of logic 0 for finite $M$ and $N$ when single photons are used.
+In the case of successful information transfer from Bob to Alice, no photon will pass through the transmission.
+That is, when single photons are used, the counterfactual property is preserved in the case of logic 0 for a finite $M$ and $N$.

-In the case of logic 1, Bob removes the mirrors and then the inner interferometer cycle is broken, as shown in Fig.~\ref{Fig:zeno:theoryfig}.
-Then the transmission channel is broken and hence any detection on Alice's side is not caused by photons transmitted through channel.
-That is, the counterfactual property is preserved for the case of logic 1 in practical case.
-If $N$ goes to infinite and the interferometer is perfect, the probability of the single photon goes to $D_1$ tends to 100\%.
-An imperfect interferometer may cause erroneous event, where $D_0$ clicks for logic 1.
+In the case of logic 1, Bob removes the mirrors, resulting in breaking of the inner interferometer cycle, as shown in Fig.~\ref{Fig:zeno:theoryfig}b.
+In this case, counterfactuality is guaranteed by the structure of the outer interferometer and is thereby not dependent on the value of $M$ or $N$.
+The transmission channel is broken, and hence, any detection on Alice's side is not caused by photons transmitted through the channel (even if $N$ is small).
+That is, the counterfactual property is preserved for the case of logic 1 in all practical scenarios.
+If $N$ approaches infinity and the outer interferometer is ideal, the probability of a single photon going to $D_1$ approaches 100\%.
+An imperfect outer interferometer, however, may cause an erroneous event where $D_0$ clicks for the logic 1 case.